· ·

 A sleek pool design that blends into the horizon line is the ultimate luxury for a coastal property.
 By eliminating visible edges, the water appears to flow directly into the sea or the surrounding landscape.

-This feature emphasizes the connection to nature and provides a serene space for cooling off during peak summer heat.
-Using light-colored stone for the pool deck keeps the surface comfortable for bare feet.
+This feature emphasizes the connection to nature and provides a serene space for cooling off during summer.
+Using light-colored stone for the pool deck keeps the surface comfortable for your bare feet all day.

 17#.
 Oversized Clay Amphoras